This company is not yet accredited. To learn more, see reviews below or submit your own.

 Sold exclusively in megahouse retailer Best Buy, Insignia TVs are a value-oriented brand of LED LCD models that come in a range of sizes.

-- Personalized home screen: Personalize your home screen with your favorite broadcast channels, streaming channels and devices so everything you like best is right at your fingertips.
+Personalized home screen: Personalize your home screen with your favorite broadcast channels, streaming channels and devices so everything you like best is right at your fingertips.

-- Wireless connectivity: Easily connect to your home network and control your TV with your smart phone.
+Wireless connectivity: Easily connect to your home network and control your TV with your smart phone.

-- Wide viewing angle: A wide 178-degree viewing angle allows more seats in the room to be the best seat in the house.
+Wide viewing angle: A wide 178-degree viewing angle allows more seats in the room to be the best seat in the house.

-- Superior audio: Multiple built-in speaks provide superior audio.
+Superior audio: Multiple built-in speaks provide superior audio.

-- Stunning HD images: With 1080p resolution, these TVs deliver HD content with amazing detail and crisp picture contrast.
+Stunning HD images: With 1080p resolution, these TVs deliver HD content with amazing detail and crisp picture contrast.

-- Best for Bargain shoppers and researchers.
+Best for: Bargain shoppers and researchers.

-Insignia TV Company Profile
+Insignia TV Company Information